-Evacuations may be necessary in the event of fire, weather, other emergency, or violent incident.
+Evacuations may be necessary in the event of fire, weather, another emergency, or violent incident.
 Upon notification of the need to evacuate, teachers should instruct students to remain calm and quiet, and depart the building in an orderly fashion according to previously established evacuation routes, or alternate routes as instructed.

 - 1. Building occupants will be notified to evacuate the building by one of the following means depending upon the nature of the emergency: - (a) Fire Alarm - (b) Carbon monoxide (CO) Alarm - (c) Intercom System - (d) Verbal or Written Notification - 2.
-Upon receiving an evacuation notice, faculty and staff shall survey their areas and evacuation routes for hazards in order to ensure a safe and expeditious evacuation. - 3.
+Upon receiving an evacuation notice, faculty and staff shall survey their areas and evacuation routes for hazards to provide a safe and expeditious evacuation. - 3.
 The normal evacuation route(s) for students, faculty and staff for each school shall be specified in the Building Level Emergency Response Plan and included in the Emergency Response Bag "Gotta Go Bag".
 Normal evacuation routes will also be posted in each room. - 4.
 Teachers are to bring their Daily Attendance Records with them.
 Attendance shall be taken upon evacuating and again if relocated to an alternate site.
-Teachers may be asked to turn in their Attendance Roster to the Building Administrator for use at the Command Post. - 5.
-Normal evacuation routes will be used unless the emergency prevents use of exits and/or corridors.
-Alternate routes may be announced using the school's intercom system.
-The intercom system shall not be used in situations that may endanger students/staff (e.g., barricaded gunman).
-In the event of power failure, the Building Administrator can direct ancillary staff to communicate alternate evacuation routes. - 6.
-Suspicious items found must be left alone and immediately reported to the Building Administrator and/or emergency service personnel. - Persons evacuating should remain calm and orderly in order to prevent panic and confusion. - 8.
-Elevators may not be used for evacuation purposes unless approved by the Building Administrator or emergency personnel. - 9.
-All persons shall proceed to the designated Assembly Area and remain there until further notice. - 10.
-Teachers must take attendance once in the designated Assembly area, and are to notify the Building Administrator if a student is not present.
+Teachers may be asked Page 5 of 32 to turn in their Attendance Roster to the Building Administrator for use at the Command Post.